Social Care assessments

 -

-Challenge delays in discharge planning and prevent risk of admission and/or deterioration of mental health.
+Challenge delays in discharge planning and prevent the risk of admission and/or deterioration of mental health.

 -